tonycai/crypto-ai-agents-with-amazon-bedrock/README.md

 ## Deploy the solution

 The solution is an [AWS CDK](https://aws.amazon.com/cdk/) application.
 Follow the steps below to deploy it.
+You will need to have [Docker](https://www.docker.com/) running.

 1. Clone this repository and change directory into it
 ```